klnconat/Shopping-Catalog/README.md

 Make sure you have the following installed:

-- Node.js and npm
+- Node.js (Node 18 or newer) and npm
 - React Native CLI
-- Xcode (for iOS development) or Android Studio (for Android development)
+- Xcode (for IOS development) or Android Studio (for Android development)
+- JDK (version >= 17 <= 20)
+- Cocoapods (for IOS development)

 ### Installation

 1. Clone the repository: https://github.com/klnconat/Kaizen.git
-2. Navigate to the project directory: cd your-react-native-project
+2. Navigate to the project directory: cd your-path-to-project
 3. npm install
 4. cd ios
 5. pod install